Enrolment for Italian, European or non-EU students with Italian residence and a foreign diploma

 These documents should attest the attendance to courses during at least one or two years, according to whether your country has a 10-year or an 11-year education system.

-If you want to enrol in a master’s degree course, besides your bachelor’s degree, you also have to submit the following documents:
+If you want to enroll in a master’s degree course, besides your bachelor’s degree, you also have to submit the following documents:

 - the original certificate attesting all the teaching units you have attended and all the exams you have passed approved by the Embassy or the Consulate